 Cancellation Policies Applicable to All CFI Programs

-Cancellation for Specific Programs
+Booking Policies for Specific Programs

-- The initial per person reservation deposit is non-refundable.
+- Reservation deposit is non-refundable.

-- The final payment is due 30 days before the program start date.
+- The final payment is due 28 days before the program start date.

 Dismissal, Non-Arrival, or Early Departure

 On CFI camping trips, we provide the chance to be “unplugged” from society, to experience the wilderness on its own terms and to encourage enjoyment of natural sounds and quiet.
-We request NO electronic devices such as radios, CD players, cell phones etc. The exception to this is photographic and video equipment.